 5310.
 Investment Management and Analysis.
 3. The theory of investment management and security values, portfolio management including the analysis of investment policies and objectives, the analysis and use of investment information, and the development and application of the tools for determining values.
 Prerequisite: FIN 5510 and graduate standing.

 5320.
 Corporate Finance and Governance.
 3. Designed to provide a framework to analyze issues in corporate finance and governance.
 The firm is viewed as a nexus of contracts designed to reduce the costs of trade-and corporate finance is regarded as an investigation of the incomplete contracts that involve the providers of capital.
-Prerequisites: FIN 3250 (or equivalent); admission to the Master of finance, Graduate Program in Economics and Finance or Master of Accounting.
+Prerequisite: FIN 3250 (or equivalent); admission to the Master of finance, Graduate Program in Economics and Finance or Master of Accounting.

 5400.
 Empirical Finance.
 3. Involves the application of basic econometric methods to the analysis of financial data.
 The course is focused on empirical estimation and analysis of theoretical financial models.
 The study of market microstructure models and other characteristics of financial data are included.
 Dual listed with FIN 4400.
-Prerequisites: FIN 3250, IMGT 2400 and advanced business standing; graduate standing.
+Prerequisite: FIN 3250, IMGT 2400 and advanced business standing; graduate standing.

 5510.
 Financial Management.
 3. Studies of environmental influences on corporate financial decision making and measurement devices useful in corporate financial management.
 Prerequisite: MATH 2220, STAT 2020, ACCT 2020, COSC 1200 or equivalent; accepted in a graduate program.